 Absentee ballot applications and information

-ABS-TRAVELING BOARD: Application for Absentee Ballot by Traveling Board: Turn in Applications by May 4, 2015 at noon).
+ABS-TRAVELING BOARD: Application for Absentee Ballot by Traveling Board: Turn in Applications by November 7, 2016 at noon.
+Deadline by midnight for voting a Travel Board Ballot.

 Military and Overseas Voter Guide

-2015 Military and Overseas Ballot Application: Application due to Election office by noon, May 4, 2015.
+2016 Military and Overseas Ballot Application: Application due to Election office by noon November 7, 2016.